In this post, we learn what linking verbs are, and what they do in a sentence.

 All the ‘to be’ verbs can function as both linking verbs and helping verbs.

-When ‘to be’ verbs function as helping verbs, they are followed by an action verb, and when they are followed by a noun or an adjective.
+When ‘to be’ verbs function as helping verbs, they are followed by an action verb, and when they are followed by a noun or an adjective, they function as a linking verb.

-- I am working on something. (helping verb)
+- I am working on something. (am = helping verb, working = main verb)

-- Ron has been very loyal to me. (linking verb)
+- Ron has been very loyal to me. (has been =linking verb, very loyal = subject complement)

-- Ron has been living here for years. (helping verb)
+- Ron has been living here for years. (has been = helping verb, living = main verb)

-- She could have been the lead actor. (linking verb)
+- She could have been the lead actor. (could have been = linking verb, the lead actor = subject complement)

-- She could have been doing something at that time. (helping verb)
+- She could have been doing something at that time. (could have been = helping verb, doing = main verb)

 Don’t use an adverb after a linking verb!